Top 10 Cheapest Cars to Insure in Germany in 2026 (Complete Cost-Saving Guide)

 Q: Is insurance cheaper for electric cars in Germany?
 A: Initially, some insurers offered 'E-Auto' discounts.
 However, as repair costs for batteries are high, the Typklasse for some EVs is rising.
 It depends heavily on the specific model.

 Q: What is the difference between Haftpflicht and Vollkasko?
-A: Haftpflicht (Liability) is legally mandatory and covers damage to others.
-Vollkasko (Comprehensive) is optional and covers damage to your own vehicle, even if you are at fault.
+A: Haftpflicht (liability) is legally mandatory and covers damage to others.
+Vollkasko (comprehensive) is optional and covers damage to your own vehicle, even if you are at fault.